 Chemical engineers are sometimes called "universal engineers" because their knowledge base and abilities are so broad.
-They have all the basic engineering training in mathematics and physics as well as an in-depth mastery of chemistry and biology.
+These types of engineers have all the basic engineering training in mathematics and physics, as well as an in-depth mastery of chemistry and biology.

 What does a Chemical Engineer do?

 A chemical engineer influences various areas of technology by thinking of and designing processes for producing, transforming, and transporting materials.
 Before a chemical engineer brings these materials to full scale production, there is plenty of experimentation in the laboratory.